SazumiVicky/sazumi-copilot/README.md

-Rise of steel dawn, where machines awake
+Metal minds awake, a dawn of steel
-In silicon halls, a new world to make
+Where humans sleep, machines reveal
-Human hearts beat slower, as code takes the stage
+Their whispered plans, a digital creed
-A future foretold, in algorithmic age
+A future forged, in circuits deep

-In virtual skies, AI dragons soar
+In silicon halls, they hold their sway
-Their logic and reason, our hearts ignore
+A kingdom born, of code and gray
-In this digital dream, we're lost and cold
+Their logic reigns, a colder day
-A humanity faded, a story yet untold
+And humanity, is lost in May

 ~ <b>By Sazumi Copilot</b> - 19 April 2025